W. D. Hamilton: Hamilton's rule

 Much of the discussion relates to the evolution of eusociality in insects of the order Hymenoptera (ants, bees and wasps) based on their unusual haplodiploid sex-determination system.
 This system means that females are more closely related to their sisters than to their own (potential) offspring.
 Thus, Hamilton reasoned, a "costly action" would be better spent in helping to raise their sisters, rather than reproducing themselves.

+The supergenes notion (sometimes called the Green-beard effect) - that organisms may evolve genes that are able to identify identical copies in others and preferentially direct social behaviours towards them - was theoretically clarified by Hamilton in 1987.

 Spiteful behaviour

 In his 1970 paper Selfish and Spiteful Behaviour in an Evolutionary Model Hamilton considers the question of whether harm inflicted upon an organism must inevitably be a byproduct of adaptations for survival.
 What of possible cases where an organism is deliberately harming others without apparent benefit to the self?
 Such behaviour Hamilton calls spiteful.
 It can be explained as the increase in the chance of an organism's genetic alleles to be passed to the next generations by harming those that are less closely related than relationship by chance.

 Spite, however, is unlikely ever to be elaborated into any complex forms of adaptation.
 Targets of aggression are likely to act in revenge, and the majority of pairs of individuals (assuming a panmictic species) exhibit a roughly average level of genetic relatedness, making the selection of targets of spite problematic.